dvbsknd/CodeCademy-jamming/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please note that although there's an API key stored in `/util/Spotify.js` it's been invalidated on the Spotify side.
+At the time of writing I still wasn't aware of the (obvious) risk of pushing this to a public repository!

 ## Available Scripts